Abhishek-Jha-UW/Abhishek-Jha-UW-forecasting-app/README.md

 - Column A: `Date` (e.g., 2023-01-01)
 - Column B: Numeric values (e.g., sales, revenue)

+## 📊 Sample Data

+Click the “Download sample data” button in the app to get a ready-to-use CSV.
+It includes weekly sales data with a `Date` column and numeric values.

 ## 🚀 Deployment

 This app is ready for Streamlit Cloud.
 Just upload the repo and go live.